wikimedia/mediawiki-selenium/README.md

 `gem install bundler`, or `sudo gem install bundler` if you're using a system wide Ruby.)

+## Upgrading

+Please read the included `UPGRADE.md` for documentation on how to upgrade from one major release to another.

 ## Getting Started

 Once the gem is installed, run `mediawiki-selenium-init` in your project's